knieuwhof/Module-21-Challenge/README.md

 ![alt](Images/BUY_10ETH_3.png)

-After successful interaction of 10 Ether, can see the amount of wei the crowdsale contract has raised.
+After successful transaction of 10 Ether, the new amount of wei the crowdsale contract has raised has been updated to reflect this transaction.